antimora/pamguard/README.md

 License
 =======
-PAMGUARD is free software, and you are welcome to redistribute and modify it under the terms of the GNU General Public License (either version 2 or any later version).
+PAMGUARD is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.